AngeghTork/Notes/README.md

-This repository contains my programming notes.
+This repository contains my notes.